jes/ngindock/README.md

 The code that rewrites `nginx.conf` is really bad.
 It will strip all your comments.
 If the "server" directives under your "upstream" look a bit funny then it will mess up the file in confusing ways.

+It should perhaps be packaged as a Docker image that you then connect to your nginx config and docker socket, and perform a hot-deployment
+with:

+    $ docker run --rm -v /etc/nginx/conf.d/app.conf:/nginx.conf -v /var/run/docker.sock:/var/run/docker.sock ngindock

 ## Contact